 There are eleven cuing problems below.
 Each has a short piece of music that goes with it.

 Write a sequence of light cues that begins with one look and changes dramatically to arrive at the second look.
 The transition time should match the length of the music.
 Use the music to visualize how the stage should look.
 You may use multiple cues in each sequence.
+Determine where in the music your cues should happen.
+This might be based on specific changes in the music that you can recognize.
+You can also use the exact time-code in the music.
+Stage managers and light board operators will often use these same methods in production.

 1. Passage